Living in Kannapolis, NC: What to Know BEFORE You Move to Kannapolis!

 Thinking of moving to Kannapolis, NC?
-Here's what you need to know about this small city that packed full of Southern charm.
+Here's what you need to know about this small city that is packed full of Southern charm.
 Or maybe you want to dive right into looking at the homes for sale, either way, we are here to help!

 Kannapolis is located northeast of Charlotte, Kannapolis is the second-largest city in Carrabus County and offers a unique blend of rich past and innovative future.
 We take our work seriously, so when you're looking for a home in Kannapolis our real estate team is here to help.
-Without further ado, let's start with a little history on Kannapolis!
+Without further ado, let's start with a little history of Kannapolis!

 Kannapolis is also the historic home of the Cannon Mills Manufacturing Company.
 In 1907, the town sprung up around the mill, and residents and workers began calling it "Cannon-opolis."
 Over time, the name morphed into its modern form.
 Local historians also note that the name may come from the Greek word for looms (kanna) and city (polis).

 No matter where "Kannapolis" came from, it was the site of a large textile mill in the early 20th century.
 Paired with the regional cotton trade, the area became the largest producer of towels and bed linens in the world.